tboudreaux/MethuselanThucydides/README.md

 questions and CHAREGE YOUR API KEY.
 This is a top priority for me, but be aware of that!

+## Reverse Proxy
+I have tested this running behind a nginx reverse proxy.
+Its quite straigtfoward and no special configuration was needed.

 ## Screenshot
 Simple demo of the state of the app in mid April 2023
 ![Example Photo](/imgs/demo.png?raw=true "Demo")